-Office area 300 kg/m 2
+Office area live 300 kg/m 2

-brickwork 2300 kg/m3
+partitions 200 kg/m 2

-screed 2.3 kg/m 2 /mm thickness
+screed 2.3 kg/m2/mm thickness

 special floor finishes 3.0 kg/m 2 /mm thickness

-Roof live 30 kg/m2
+Roof live 25 kg/m 2

-services 45 kg/m 2
+services 40 kg/m 2

-Balconies live 300 kg/m 2
+Balconies live 400 kg/m 2

 screed 2.3 kg/m 2 /mm thickness

 special floor finishes 3.0 kg/m 2 /mm thickness

 - 18. Slagment is to be used in concrete mix only if approved in writing by the Engineer. - 19.
-Concrete cube crushing tests per 50m3 (minimum of one set per day's casting) shall made as below and to SANS 5861 and tested by an approved, accredited laboratory: - a) No off cubes shall be crushed at 7-day strength - b) No off cubes shall be crushed at 28-day strength - 20.
+Concrete cube crushing tests per 50m3 (minimum of one set of 6 cubes per day's casting) shall made as below and to SANS 5861 and tested by an approved, accredited and independent laboratory: - a) 2 No off cubes shall be crushed at 7-day strength - b) 2 No off cubes shall be crushed at 28-day strength - c) 2No stored for future crushing if required - 20.
 The type, size and fixing method of spacers used shall be discussed in advance with and approved in writing by the Engineer.
 Spacer blocks made of concrete shall have the strength of at least equal to the strength of the element cast. - 21.
-Downstand and upstand beam dimensions are given as a x b where: - a = total depth of beam including slab thickness - b = width of beam
+Downstand and upstand beam dimensions are given as a x b where: - a = width of beam - b = total depth of beam including slab - 22.
+All exposed concrete work to be off shutter finish u.n.o. - 23.
+Concrete finishes are to be as per Engineer's drawings with 20x20mm chamfers to all visible edges u.n.o. - 24.
+Concrete poured in excess of three meters high will not be accepted without prior written approval of the Engineer. - 25.
+All grouts and epoxies to be used strictly in accordance with the manufacturer's specification.
+Unless noted otherwise all grout to be SIKAGROUT 212 or similar as approved. - 26.
+Concrete tolerance to be degree of accuracy No. II as specified in SANS 1200G as reproduced in table below.